Kr0nus97/Unfiltered/README.md

 -   **Responsive Design**: UI adapts to mobile and desktop, including bottom navigation for mobile.

 ## Troubleshooting Authentication Errors
-If you encounter authentication errors (e.g., "Authentication Error: Failed to get authentication state.", issues with Google Sign-In popups, or **"Invalid Domain"** errors):
+If you encounter authentication errors (e.g., "Authentication Error: Failed to get authentication state.", issues with Google Sign-In popups, or **"Invalid Domain" / "auth/unauthorized-domain"** errors):

 1.  **Verify `.env.local` Configuration**:
     *   Ensure all `NEXT_PUBLIC_FIREBASE_` variables are correctly copied from your Firebase project settings into the `.env.local` file at the root of your project.